7th Armored Brigade (Israel)

 The 7th "Saar me-Golan" Armored Brigade (חטיבה שבע, Hativa Sheva) is a military formation of the Israel Defense Forces (IDF).
 Formed during the 1948 Arab–Israeli War, and still in operation, it is the oldest armored brigade in the IDF.
 Since then, the brigade has taken part in all the IDF's main operations, and stands today as one of 3 main armoured brigades of the IDF.

 History

 Affiliation

-The brigade has historical ties to the earlier Jewish Brigade, which was raised during World War II.
+The brigade has historical ties to the earlier Jewish Brigade, a brigade group of the British Army for Jews from Palestine that was raised during World War II.